Dwarf Fountain Grass

 Pennisetum alopecuroides 'Hameln'Item #6426 USDA Hardiness Zone: 4 - 11

-Attractive grass highlighted by fluffy, buff-colored plumes arching above foliage.
-Terrific contrast used among shrubs or as a backdrop in a perennial bed.
-Foliage turns golden-russet in fall.
-Herbaceous perennial.
+An attractive grass highlighted by fluffy, buff-colored plumes that arch above the lush, green fountain of foliage.
+In the fall, the foliage turns a lovely golden russet color.
+Creates a terrific contrast when used among shrubs or as a backdrop in a perennial bed.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs occasional watering - more in extreme heat.Average Landscape Size:Moderate growing; reaches 2 to 3 ft. tall, 1 to 2 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 2 to 3 ft. tall, 1 to 2 ft. wide.

 - CareCare InformationProvide average, well-drained soil.
 Avoid heavy, wet clay soils.
 Water deeply, regularly during first growing season to establish an extensive root system; reduce frequency once established.
-Cut back and apply a general purpose fertilizer just before new shoots appear in late winter to early spring.Light Needs:Full sunWatering Needs:Once established, needs occasional watering - more in extreme heat.
+Cut back and apply a general purpose fertilizer just before new shoots appear in late winter to early spring.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.